 With the introduction of total disc replacement (TDR) surgery, surgeons can offer their patients an alternative to spinal fusion surgery for the treatment of degenerative disc disease (DDD) in the lumbar spine, or the treatment of symptomatic cervical disc disease (SCDD) in the cervical spine.
 The TDR procedure is intended to relieve pain and preserve motion in the spine.
 During both TDR surgery and spinal fusion surgery, the pain-generating disc is removed and the disc height is restored.
 During a fusion surgery, the spinal segment is stabilized with an implant and plate and/or rods and screws.
 Bone graft may be used to promote osseous fusion of the vertebrae.
 Conversely, during a TDR surgery, an implant that allows the potential for motion is inserted into the disc space.
 There are two FDA approved Lumbar Disc Replacement devices available, these include the PRODISC®-L and CHARITÉ ®.

-The PRODISC®-L Total Disc Replacement is an artificial intervertebral disc made from metal and plastic that is used to treat pain associated with degenerative disc disease (DDD).
+With many different types of artificial disc replacement available, the PRODISC®-L Total Disc Replacement is an artificial intervertebral disc made from metal and plastic that is used to treat pain associated with degenerative disc disease (DDD).
 DDD is defined as discogenic back pain (pain resulting from a degenerated intervertebral disc) with degeneration of the disc confirmed by patient history and radiographic studies.
 The PRODISC®-L Total Disc Replacement is implanted to replace a diseased or damaged intervertebral disc during a surgical procedure called spinal arthroplasty.

 The PRODISC®-L Total Disc Replacement consists of three parts: